KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 #### Before the meeting

-Make sure your tab layout can adapt to a right to left layout for different languages and that controls move to the right locations.
+Make sure your tab layout can adapt to a right or left layout for different languages and that controls move to the right locations.
 (This layout could also apply to after the meeting.)

    :::column-end:::
    :::column span="":::